paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

     para_id: ParaId,
 }

-/// Hints for the collation-generation subsystem to determine the correct
-/// validation code hash to put into the candidate receipt.
-///
-/// Providing an incorrect hint or no hint at all could lead the candidate to have the
-/// wrong code provided, but only in the few blocks surrounding validation code upgrades.
-/// such a candidate receipt would be rejected by validators. enum ValidationCodeHashHint {
-    /// Contains the number of the relay-chain block used as a relay-parent
-    /// for the collation's parent block.
-    ParentBlockRelayParentNumber(BlockNumber),
-    /// Contains explicitly the validation code hash to use in the candidate receipt.
-    Provided(ValidationCodeHash),
-}

 /// Parameters for submitting a collation struct SubmitCollationParams {
     /// The relay-parent the collation is built against.